National Eligibility Test (NET)-Quick Overview

 Step 3: Pay UGC NET Application Fee

-Firstly, the candidates need to select a bank (for instance, Syndicate/Canara/ICICI) to deposit the application fee.
+Through Bank Challan: Firstly, the UGC NET 2018 candidates need to select a bank (for instance, Syndicate/Canara/ICICI) to deposit the application fee.
 This will result in an automatic generation of an e-challan.
 Next, they must obtain the printout of the e-challan and provide it to the nearest branch of the selected bank.

-Such UGC NET candidates need to pay the application fee through the debit/credit cards, who want to pay it electronically.
+Through Debit/Credit card: Such UGC NET UGC NET 2018 candidates need to pay the application fee through the debit/credit cards, who want to pay it electronically.
 Hence, they must go for this option which is there on the page.

 |Category||UGC NET Application Fee|